 Typically, comprehensive and collision insurance are going to cost quite a bit more than liability insurance alone.

 It recommends that you use rating companies such as J.D.
-Power & Associates to check out any potential companies for other concerns, such as customer service, increasing rates, and financial stability.
+Power & Associates and A.M.
+Best to check out any potential companies for other concerns, such as customer service, increasing rates, and financial stability.

 Should I buy comprehensive and/or collision insurance?

-According to the NAIC, with some exceptions, the answer is “yes.”
-Their primary reason for saying yes is that this is the best way to protect your assets, which in this case is your car.
+With some exceptions, the answer is “yes” as this is the best way to protect your assets, which in this case is your car.

-If you are driving a car with no cash value that would cost more to fix than it would to put in a junkyard after an accident, then there is no benefit to maintaining more insurance.
+If you are driving a car with no cash value that would cost more to fix than it’s worth, then there is no benefit to maintaining more insurance.
 You should simply ensure you have enough liability to cover a serious accident.